 The Donovan Bar is a cocktail bar inside Brown’s Hotel in London.
 It is the place for those who genuinely know how to appreciate a well-crafted cocktail.
 Salvatore Calabrese, a leading name in the cocktail world, created it.
 Blending timeless classics with his original combinations, the expert has created an exclusive menu that explores impeccable flavours and aromas.
 Today, customers can indulge in some of his original creations.

-The Donovan Bar is intimate and sophisticated, with dim lighting shining over wooden floors and teal seats.
+The Donovan Bar is intimate and sophisticated, dimly lit over wooden floors and teal seats.
 In a 1960s photography-themed room, you can lounge on velvety booths by the windows.
 Lose yourself in deep conversations and complex drinks.
 Photographs by Terence Donoval decorate the grey walls.
 Labels of some of the best spirits and liquors in the world stand behind the L-shaped bar.

 Order the fresh and vibrant Wilde Nights.
 It is made with Black Bush Irish whiskey, green Chartreuse, homemade apple vermouth, a spray of absinthe, Acqua Bianca, and a splash of Champagne.
 To get close to the classics, go for the Breakfast Martini, where you’ll taste Bombay Sapphire gin, Cointreau, lemon juice, and orange marmalade.
 The menu features many unique and creative cocktails and some well-known classics like Aviation, Negroni, and Brandy Alexander.
 We recommend The Donovan Bar as one of the best bars in Mayfair.